 Encrypt your nsec with a passkey.
 Log in to any Nostr client with your fingerprint.
 No seed phrases.
 No clipboard.
 No extensions.
+Works with password managers too.

 Copy-pasting nsec between devices leaks your identity to every app that reads the clipboard.